Using data governance to help marketing departments drive conversions is a recent development.

 Elevating digital assets to the same level of importance is an ever increasing need.
 Because ecommerce is a visual experience, images and videos are critical to driving conversions.

-Governance is essential for a marketing department to succeed at convincing and converting prospects into customers.
+Governance is essential for a marketing department to succeed at convincing and converting prospects into customers with brand messaging.
 It isn’t enough to do this with ease, unless the product is very industrial or scientific in nature.

 A majority of departments need product data governance because they have to master not just data, but they also need digital assets.
 Product data are critical, for example: